 Chinese Address: 台北市松山區新東街16巷2號

-Hsu Kaohsiung Taiwanese Meatballs is tucked away in an alley and isn't very big, but they've been around for many years and have gained some popularity.
-Many food bloggers and magazines have featured them.
+Kaohsiung Meatballs - Hsu may be tucked away in an alley and has a small storefront, but they've been around for many years and are quite well-known.
+Lots of food bloggers and magazines have featured them.

 The indoor space isn't very big, it can seat about ten people before it's full.
 It's been about the same size from way back when.
 The place has a cozy, family-style vibe, but it's super clean.